eraykaraman/LibraryAutomation/README.md

 * MSSQL (On Local With SQL Server Management Studio)

 ### How it works?
-First of all, the application is built on ASP.NET CORE 6 MVC, that is, it works in MVC (Model - View - Controller) logic.
+First of all, the application is built on ASP.NET CORE 6 MVC.
+That is, it works in MVC (Model - View - Controller) logic.
 It uses Entity Framework Core 6 as ORM tool.
 When you log in to the application, a clean and simple page welcomes you.
 You can navigate between pages with the navbar at the top, create books, authors and see the current rental status.

 If you want to create a book, you can access the creation page from the navbar and create it easily.
 But remember that before you can create your book, you must first create the author of your book.
 Books and Authors are in a relationship.
 If your author is not available in the selection box, you can easily create your author by using the "Create Author" button in the navbar.